glencbz/notes/02-js-jquery/js-callbacks-iterators/readme.md

 ```

-##map
+## `map`

 Sometimes we want to loop over an array and build a new array in the
 process.
 This is what `map` helps us solve.
 It is like `forEach`, but
-it returns the new array that is created.
+it returns a new array based on the return value of the function.

 ```js
 var names = ["tim", "ilias", "elie", "markus"];